 - You will keep your best and most loyal customers and lose only those who would squeeze you

-- You will be able to become #1 in certain aspects of your business, instead of doing everything but nothing perfectly
+- Your company will be able to become #1 in certain aspects of your business, instead of doing everything but nothing perfectly

 Only you can make a decision, but we highly recommend staying focused and not getting carried away from your mission.